 How do I manage my time well?

 At Whitman, you will be presented with countless academic and extracurricular opportunities.
 It is important to manage your time well so that you can make the most of your college experience.
-An essential part of time managment is planning ahead.
+An essential part of time management is planning ahead.
 By using your Student Planner, and dividing your tasks into manageable portions, you can complete your work more efficiently and have time remaining to fit additional activities that you enjoy into your schedule.
 Finding a time and place where you can focus allows you to work diligently and effectively.
 Don't forget to take study breaks!
 While college can seem overwhelming, by managing your time, you can find the balance needed to succeed.

 - Isabel Christy and Sam Reddy